rasilab/ribosome_collisions_yeast/scripts/initiation_pgk1_cgg_position_number_flow.md

 # bad wells that had zero or abnormal signals.
 These are excluded from analysis.
 bad_wells <- list(
+  # this strain had an abnormally high RFP signal
   list("strain" = "schp281", "replicate" = 3),
   list("strain" = "schp307", "replicate" = 1)
 ) %>%